tushar239/SpringRestExample/readme_springwebmvc.txt

 This Handler is a type of HandlerExecutorChain(has HandlerMethod->...Controller.create...(...), handlerInterceptors etc) From Handler, it finds appropriate HandlerAdapter and calls its handle(...) method. e.g. if HandlerMethod has @RequestMapping, it will use RequestMappingHandlerAdapter.
 RequestMappingHandlerAdapter has many MethodArgumentResolvers.
-It uses appropriate Resolver as per the type or annotation of method arguement.
+It uses appropriate Resolver as per the type or annotation of method argument.
 For @RequestBody and @ResponseBody, it uses RequestResponseBodyMethodArgumentResolver.

-RequestResponseBodyMethodArgumentResolver uses appropriate MessageConverter to convert incoming value to a type expected by Method argument and request's Content-Type header value.
+Argument Resolver called RequestResponseBodyMethodProcessor uses appropriate MessageConverter to convert incoming value to a type expected by Method argument and request's Content-Type header value.
+Based on Content-Type header's value it chooses the correct MessageConverter and converts the body of http request to an Object using appropriate MessageConverter.

 There are many types of MethodArgumentResolvers like RequestResponseBodyMethodProcessor.
 It resolves an argument annotated with @RequestBody by calling the RequestBodyAdvice before and after writing the httpservletrequest body to and object using a MessageConverter.

 	resolveArgument(...) {